stagedtrees/stagedtrees/README.md

 ### Dev

-- Creating a project with Rstudio on the cloned folder is the easier way to develop.
-- `testthat` is used to test the package, test can be run directly from Rstudio.
+- `testthat` is used to test the package..
-- `roxygen2` is used to generate automatically the documentation from the block of comments before each function.
+- `roxygen2` is used to generate automatically the documentation.

-In general check [Wickham's R packages](http://r-pkgs.had.co.nz/) to learn how to develop R packages.
+- `Travis CI` is used to check automatically at every push.

 ####  Commit messages